NeillM/moodle-plugin-ci-jenkins/README.md

 * **withBehatServers**: chrome or firefox.
 This will start the relevant selenium container and the PHP built-in web server to allow the behat command to be run.
 * **ciVersion** the version of moodle-plugin-ci to use
+* **tag** a string that will help uniquely identify the build image if this step is being run n parallel

 The step also expects a code block which will be run inside the container